01.Tips to get your budget back on track

 With the average cost of child care

-being $78.50 per day and fees continuing to climb, consumers can take some simple steps to ensure they are accessing all available savings:
+at $78.50 per day (as of February 2012) and fees continuing to climb, consumers can take some simple steps to ensure they are accessing all available savings:

 - Use an approved child care provider to ensure you can access the Child Care Rebate.
 It’s not means-tested and refunds 50% of your childcare costs up to a maximum benefit of $7500, per child, per year.